Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Preliminaries

 \subsection{Failure of MGRIT with rediscretization for the model problem}

-To provide a baseline for the numerical results shown later in this paper, we now present numerical results for model problem \eqref{eq:PDE} using MGRIT with rediscretized coarse-grid operators.
+To provide a baseline for the numerical results shown later in this paper, we now present numerical results for model problem \eqref{eq:PDE} using MGRIT with rediscretized coarse-grid operators (i.e., $\Psi$ is chosen as $\Phi$ with an enlarged time step of $m \Delta t$).
 For all ERK+U discretizations of \eqref{eq:PDE}, such a coarse-grid operator leads to divergent solvers for all $m$.
 This behavior is driven primarily by CFL instability: For coarsening factors $m > 1$, the coarse-grid CFL limit is violated (recalling fine-grid CFL numbers are set to 85\% of their respective limits), and so the resulting (unstable) coarse-grid solution cannot accelerate convergence to the (stable) fine-grid solution.
 To overcome this instability, a possible strategy is to couple the explicit fine-level discretization with a stable, implicit coarse-grid discretization.
 In such cases, a large coarsening factor is required to amortize the increased cost of solving an implicit coarse-grid problem.
-However, this technique seldom results in a good solver because the approximation it provides to $\Psi_{\rm ideal} := \Phi^m$ is not good enough, even for small~$m$.
-In the few instances where speed-up has been achieved for explicit discretizations of hyperbolic problems, alternative techniques, like including spatial coarsening,\cite{Howse_etal_2019} or coarsening the order of the discretization in time\cite{Nielsen_etal_2018} have been used.
-While such techniques certainly avoid coarse-grid CFL instabilities, it is not clear that they result in efficient algorithms, since convergence in Howse et al.\cite{Howse_etal_2019} was relatively slow, and parallel speed-ups reported in Nielsen et al.\cite{Nielsen_etal_2018} were also relatively small.
-Thus, we do not present numerical results for ERK discretizations here because the standard choice of rediscretization is divergent for our time-only coarsening algorithm and, to the best of our knowledge, no other technique exists for developing efficient coarse-grid operators for explicit discretizations.
+However, in our numerical tests (not shown here), this technique seldom results in a good solver because the approximation it provides to $\Psi_{\rm ideal} := \Phi^m$ is not good enough, even for small~$m$; furthermore, we are unaware of any results in the literature that have used this technique (either successfully or unsuccessfully) for hyperbolic problems.
+In the few instances where speed-up has been achieved for explicit discretizations of hyperbolic problems, alternative techniques, such as incorporating spatial coarsening,\cite{Howse_etal_2019} or reducing the order of the discretization in time\cite{Nielsen_etal_2018} have been used.
+While such techniques certainly avoid coarse-grid CFL instabilities, it is not clear that they result in efficient algorithms, since only small speed-ups have been observed in practice.\cite{Howse_etal_2019,Nielsen_etal_2018} Thus, we do not present numerical results for ERK discretizations here because the standard choice of rediscretization is divergent for our time-only coarsening algorithm and, to the best of our knowledge, no other technique exists for developing efficient coarse-grid operators for explicit discretizations.